ardamertdedeoglu/listen-and-change/backend/README.md

 1. **Multiple Recognition Engines**:
    - Added support for OpenAI's Whisper (primary engine with excellent word timestamps)
    - Added support for Vosk (offline engine with good word timestamps)
-   - Maintained Google Speech Recognition as a fallback option
+   - No longer using Google Speech Recognition to avoid costs

 2. **Enhanced Word Boundary Detection**:
    - Implemented a more sophisticated audio analysis algorithm